Drupal is a registered trademark of Dries Buytaert

 • rate limiting is performed in a very early phase of request handling

-• uses Redis, Memcached or APCu as a rate limiter backend
+• uses APCu, Redis or Memcached as a rate limiter backend

 There are a number of crawlers, bots, and spiders that are known for excessive crawling of websites.
 Such requests increase the server load and often affect performance of the website for regular visitors.
 In extreme cases they can even bring the site down.